OpenDDS/OpenDDS/docs/internal/docs.rst

 * Else if the OpenDDS is a release it will calculate the release tag and use that.
 * Else if the OpenDDS is in a git repository it will use the commit hash.
 * Else it will use ``master``.

+If the file ends in ``.html``, there will be an additional link to the file that uses https://htmlpreview.github.io/ so the file can be viewed directly in a web browser.

 ghissue
 -------